-Hardening off young tender plants so they can withstand the heat, wind, rain and cold swings of Spring is the most important thing you can do before planting in your garden, particularly if you started your plants indoors.
-(Video tutorial at end of post)
+Hardening off young tender plants so they can withstand the heat, wind, rain and cold swings of Spring is the most important thing you can do before transplanting seedlings in your garden, particularly if you started your plants indoors.

 For me, hardening off young plants is a difficult task because I grow so many of them for sale at the farmers’ markets, and it is therefore difficult to give them the individual attention they would love.
 For the home gardener with fewer seedlings, the step by step process would go like this:

 Step-by-Step for Preparation for Transplanting Seedlings